1) Lincoln office

 - Existential challenges

 - Family and relationship challenges

 - Obsessive Compulsive Disorder

 - ADD / ADHD

 - Chronic illness

 Dr. Xavier recognizes that medication is not for everyone, and therefore she offers long sessions with the goal of knowing the client well.
-Dr. Xavier skillfully treats clients who are in crisis, professionals who are functioning well, adults and adolescents experiencing major losses and difficult life transitions, as well as young children.
+Dr. Xavier skillfully treats clients who are in crisis, professionals and executives who are functioning well and wish to further their personal and career goals, adults and adolescents experiencing major losses and difficult life transitions, as well as young children.

 Dr. Xavier maintains a focus on ethics and evidence-based treatments while providing compassionate care.
 She places a high value on helping her clients become educated collaborators in the process of treatment.
 She develops carefully crafted treatment plans that are tailored to one's specific needs, fears, abilities, and motivation level.

 Medication management – Conducts risk-benefit analyses when prescribing medication, working with patients as their consultant, offering information about benefits and side effects